ahandsel/Japan_Blog/tokyo-neighborhoods.md

 ### Notable Areas

-* **Kabukicho**: Tokyo’s largest adult entertainment district with bars, restaurants, and nightclubs
+* **Kabukicho**: Tokyo's largest adult entertainment district with bars, restaurants, and nightclubs
 * **Golden Gai**: Narrow streets with small, atmospheric bars and restaurants
 * **Omoide Yokocho (Memory Lane)**: Cozy eateries serving yakitori and other traditional dishes
-* **Shinjuku Station**: World’s busiest train station; easy access to Tokyo and beyond
+* **Shinjuku Station**: World's busiest train station; easy access to Tokyo and beyond

 ### Things to Do